cfe-lab/Kive/docs/dev_docs.md

     sudo singularity pull docker://python:3

 Then upload `python-3.simg` as a Singularity container using the instructions above.
 You don't need to define any apps for this container.
-You also don't need to install Docker, because Singularity can convert the Docker image for you.
+Neither do you need to install Docker, because Singularity can convert the Docker image for you.